pantheon-systems/documentation/source/content/optimize-wp-options-table-autoloaded-data.md

 The `wp_options` table stores several types of data for your site, including:

-- settings for your plugins, widgets, and themes
+- Settings for your plugins, widgets, and themes
-- temporarily cached data
+- Temporarily cached data
-- site URL and home URL
+- Site URL and home URL
-- category settings
+- Category settings
-- autoloaded data
+- Autoloaded data

 <Alert title="Note" type="info" >